 What is Veterinary Endoscopy?

 Veterinary endoscopy refers to minimally invasive techniques of performing procedures through natural openings in the body or through one or more tiny incisions, rather than through large incisions.
 For this reason, endoscopy or minimally invasive surgery is sometimes referred to as keyhole surgery.
+The most common keyhole surgery performed in dogs and cats is the laparoscopic spay.

 Veterinary endoscopy allows vets to offer their animal patients less pain, minimal recovery time and fewer complications.
 In many cases performing a procedure using endoscopic surgery allows for it to be done as an outpatient procedure, a less painful and traumatic alternative for both patient and pet owner.